 First Year Paper

-The Grade Point Average (GPA) is calculated from the grades received for the coursework and the First Year Paper.
+The Grade Point Average (GPA) is calculated from the grades received for the coursework.
 Students whose courses GPA is 3.00 (i.e. B) or higher go to the Comprehensive Examination.
 Students with less than 3.00 course GPA cannot go to the Comprehensive Examination, and their student status will be terminated.

 In order to qualify for the Comprehensive Examination, probationary doctoral candidates have to submit a Thesis Plan by the deadline specified in the Academic Calendar.
 The Thesis Plan should be 2-3 pages long (without the bibliography), and it should be a summary of the research planned for the doctoral dissertation.
 It should include a description of the problem or area the candidate is planning to investigate; the planned direction of the research; and what is hoped to be the novel contribution made by the dissertation.
-A literature overview should be included as well.
 In the Comprehensive Examination, students give a ten-minute presentation of their Thesis Plan and are asked questions on it.

 Probationary doctoral candidates who completed their 8-credit coursework, submitted their First Year Paper and their Thesis Plan, and have a 3.00 or higher GPA for their courses, can take the Comprehensive Examination.
 In the examination, students give a ten-minute presentation of their Thesis Plan and answer questions on their Thesis Plan and First Year Paper.